Bruno Lanteri

-Pio Bruno Pancrazio Lanteri, or simply Bruno Lanteri (12 May 1759 – 5 August 1830), was a Catholic priest and founder of the religious congregation of the Oblates of the Virgin Mary in the Kingdom of Piedmont-Sardinia in northwestern Italy in the early 19th century.
-His spiritual life and work centered on the Spiritual Exercises of St. Ignatius of Loyola.
-He was also renowned for challenging Jansenism by distributing books and other publications that promoted the moral theology of St. Alphonsus Liguori, as well as establishing societies to continue this work.
+Pio Bruno Pancrazio Lanteri, OMV (12 May 1759 – 5 August 1830) was an Italian Catholic priest who founded the Oblates of the Virgin Mary in the Kingdom of Piedmont-Sardinia in northwestern Italy in the early 19th century.
+His spiritual life and work centered on the Spiritual Exercises of Ignatius of Loyola.
+He was also renowned for challenging Jansenism by distributing books and other publications that promoted the moral theology of Alphonsus Liguori, as well as establishing societies to continue this work.

-Lanteri's cause for canonization was begun in 1920 and he was declared Venerable by Pope Paul VI in 1965.
+Lanteri has been declared Venerable by the Catholic Church.

 Personal charism

 Asceticism

 Lanteri's life was marked by physical suffering from his pulmonary conditions that restricted his public speaking ability and his poor eyesight, because of which he often sought an assistant to read aloud to him.
-At age seventeen he sought the quiet and prayer of Carthusian monastic life and, although his entry was prevented by fragile health, he maintained this desire for silence and solitude throughout his life.
+At age seventeen, he sought the quiet and prayer of Carthusian monastic life and, although his entry was prevented by fragile health, he maintained this desire for silence and solitude throughout his life.
 Witnesses of his life suggest that he reached the heights of mystical prayer during his years of house-arrest under Napoleon (1811–14).